Can you drive by yourself with a permit? — explained

 A learner’s permit often referred to as an instructional permit in some states, is a document that gives the holder a limited amount of driving rights.

 Most people acquire a learner’s permit when they are still teenagers, and you can obtain a learner’s permit at age 14 in several states for drivers.
 While in other states, the age at which a driver can apply for a learner’s permit is 16.
+It’s similar to the matter of whether it’s illegal to drive without a shirt since the rules may vary based on the state.

 You can apply for a complete driver’s license after having a learner’s permit for a specified period.
 Your driving options increase with a full license.